Learning Outcomes

 Key Term: equality, diversity, and inclusion

 Equality means treating everyone fairly and without unlawful discrimination.
-Diversity values the presence of people with a broad range of backgrounds and experiences.
-Inclusion is actively ensuring everyone feels accepted and able to participate.
+Diversity values the presence of people with a broad range of backgrounds, identities, knowledge and experience.
+Inclusion is actively ensuring everyone is accepted, respected and able to participate and contribute.

 Overlap with the Equality Act 2010